MicrosoftDocs/customer-insights/ci-docs/security-overview.md

 ## Set up an Azure Private Link

-[Azure Private Link](/azure/private-link/private-link-overview) lets Customer Insights connect to your Azure Data Lake Storage account over a private endpoint in your virtual network.
-For data in a storage account, which isn't exposed to the public internet, Private Link enables the connection to that restricted network.
+[Azure Private Link](/azure/private-link/private-link-overview) lets Customer Insights connect to your Azure Data Lake Storage or Azure Synapse Analytics account over a private endpoint in your virtual network.
+For data in a resource, which isn't exposed to the public internet, Private Link enables the connection to that restricted network.

 > [!IMPORTANT]
 > Minimum role requirement to set up a Private Link connection: